Got a question about the Gun Run?

 This year the City of Cape Town have subsidised the MyCiti buses for all runners and supporters.
 See the free routes and where to find the stops on our MyCiti page.

 We offer secure tog bag facilities sponsored by Biddulphs.
-Their truck will be at the stadium starting area of the race and will transport bags to the finish where they can be collected.
-Bags are left entirely at runners own risk, so use a small padlock to secure your kit bag, please don’t bring excessive valuables or money and switch off your phone.
+One of their trucks will be at the car park at the bottom of Fritz Sonnenberg, with two more at the rear of the start.
+They will transport bags to the finish where they can be collected.
+Bags are left entirely at runners own risk, so use a small padlock to secure your kit bag.
+Please don’t bring excessive valuables or money and switch off your phone.

 We have a combined total of 200 toilets and urinals at the start and the finish of the race.
 There is also one toilet at each water table.
+Public toilets on the route will be open.
 Beware of queues so make sure you arrive early if you know you need to use the facilities.

 Arrive hydrated, avoid drinking alcohol the day before and bring a bottle of water to the start of the race to sip whilst you are waiting for the gun to go off.
 Water tables will be situated approximately 3km apart.
 195,000 water sachets and 36,500 cups of Coca Cola will be available to runners on the route.
 Additional Coca Cola and water sachets will also be at the finish.
 There are a number of vendors selling drinks and food in the finish area.